nextcloud/documentation/admin_manual/configuration_files/external_storage/smb.rst

           ownCloud server.
 This should be included in any Linux distribution.
 =======
 .. note:: The SMB/CIFS backend requires ``smbclient`` or the PHP smbclient module to be installed on the ownCloud server.
+The PHP smbclient module is preferred, but either will work.
 These should be included in any Linux distribution.
 (See `PECL smbclient
    <https://pecl.php.net/package/smbclient>`_ if your distro does not include
    them.)